philbowles/h4plugins/docs/h4wifi.md

 [H4P_GPIOManager](h4gm.md)
 [H4P_FlasherController](h4gm.md)

 * You must copy the `data` sub-folder to your sketch folder and upload to LittleFS (ESP8266) or SPIFFS (ESP32).
 To do this you will need to intall either the [LittleFS upload tool](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) or the [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) (or both).

-### Commands Added
+# Commands Added

-* h4/factory (clear credentials + reboot)
-* h4/wifi/change/x,y (payload x,y = newssid,newpassword)
+* `h4/wifi/change/x,y` (payload x,y = newssid,newpassword)
-* h4/wifi/clear (use with caution = "factory reset")
-* h4/wifi/host/x (payload x = new device name.
+* `h4/wifi/host/x` (payload x = new device name.
 Causes a reboot.
 Remains until factory reset)
+* `h4/wifi/msg/x` (payload x = messge to be sent to scrolling message area in webUI

 # Events Listened for